Sm2468/msc_thesis/README.md

 The generated results on the test set will serve as input for step 4.
 Thus, we export the generated results to a csv-file.

-### 4: Bias-Aware Hierarchical K-Means
+### 4: Bias-Aware Hierarchical K-Means (BAH-KM)
-The Bias-Aware Hierarchical KMeans algorithm can now be applied on the classification results.
+First, all the features, except for the predictions, ground truth labels and the errors, are scaled.
+After scaling, the Bias-Aware Hierarchical KMeans algorithm can be applied on the classification results.

 The input for the clustering algorithm has the following components:
 - The test data in a Pandas DataFrame: the instances with their features